oskarengl/worlds-mood/README.md

 Headlines are classified using **DistilBERT**, a state-of-the-art transformer model that understands context and meaning:

-- **97% confidence threshold** for both positive and negative classifications
+- **98% confidence threshold** for both positive and negative classifications
 - Headlines below this threshold are marked as neutral
-- Conservative approach prevents misclassification
+- Ultra-conservative approach prevents misclassification
-- Results in ~60-70% neutral, ~15-20% positive, ~15-25% negative
+- Results in ~69% neutral, ~13% positive, ~18% negative

 ## Color Coding